SeldonIO/seldon-core/docs-gb/README.md

 ![Data-centric pipeline](images/pipeline-intro.png)

+### Experiments
-Lastly, Core 2 provides Experiments as part of its orchestration capabilities, enabling users to implement routing logic such as A/B tests or Canary deployments to models or pipelines in production.
+Lastly, Core 2 provides **Experiments** as part of its orchestration capabilities, enabling users to implement routing logic such as A/B tests or Canary deployments to models or pipelines in production.
 After experiments are run, you can promote new models or pipelines, or launch new experiments, so that you can continuously improve the performance of your ML applications.

 ## Resource Management